Christian Bethancourt Player Props: Rays vs. Guardians

 Christian Bethancourt At The Plate

-- Bethancourt is hitting .216 with 14 doubles, seven home runs and 13 walks.
+- Bethancourt is batting .215 with 14 doubles, seven home runs and 13 walks.

-- Bethancourt has had an RBI in 17 games this season (22.7%), including four multi-RBI outings (5.3%).
+- Bethancourt has had an RBI in 17 games this year (22.4%), including four multi-RBI outings (5.3%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 27 of 75 games this year, and more than once 8 times.
+- In 35.5% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (10.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.